 Even if your parents claim you as a dependent on their tax return, you can still file your own return and, in some instances, you may be legally required to do so.
 If you worked, had interest or dividend income, or had federal income taxes withheld from income you received, you’ll want to review your filing requirements with the Internal Revenue Service.
 Even if you don’t have to file, you could still qualify for your own tax refund even if your parents claim you as their dependent.
-The benefits of claiming independent on taxes depend upon your income.

 For most taxpayers, the deadline to file a return is April 15, but if you’re due a refund or do not owe any tax, you won’t be in trouble if you don’t file by this date.
 The IRS charges a penalty to those who owe tax and file late, but penalties are calculated as a percentage of what someone owes.
 When you don’t owe any tax, the IRS doesn’t charge the penalty.
 Although you won’t be penalized for filing late when you’re expecting a refund, you’ll still want to file as soon as possible because the IRS only allows you three years to claim any refund you’re due.

 Who is Required to File - 2018 Tax Year

 For the 2018 tax year, a single person is required to file if her income exceeds $12,000; married couples are required to file if they will be filing a joint return and their combined income exceeds $24,000.
 Even if your parents claim you as a dependent, you must file a return if you meet this criteria.

 You may be wondering, "If my parents claim me, do I lose money?"
 The answer depends upon your income, but the standard deduction in 2018 for a person who is claimed as a dependent is either his earned income plus $350, or $1,050, whichever is greater.
 A lower deduction means higher taxable income, which increases your tax bill and reduces any refund.